mr-jay-250/Admin-Room-Management-WebApp/README.md

 # Hotel-Room-Management-Admin-App

-This is Hotem Room Bokking Management website specifically for admin/manager of the Hotel.
+This is Hotel Room Booking Management website specifically for the admin/manager of the Hotel.
-This site made in MERN Stack architecture.
+This site is made in MERN Stack architecture.

 - Admin can book rooms and if room was booked for date already then it will show room booked otherwise it will be booked.
 - Admin can also see past and upcoming bookings.